Arthritis Treatment

 Weight Control

-Body weight should be maintained within healthy ranges as this will reduce the stress load on arthritic joints.
+Bodyweight should be maintained within healthy ranges.
+This will reduce the stress load on arthritic joints.
 Weight reduction can be achieved by reducing caloric intake and controlled exercise.

 Supportive Exercise

-Regular daily exercise within the bounds that does not aggrevate the dog’s lameness helps keep joints functioning and maintains mobility and muscle tone and function.
+Regular daily exercise within reason, that does not aggravate a dog’s lameness helps keep joints functioning and maintains mobility, muscle tone and function.

 Bedding